keisks/scala-tutorial/README.md

-This is a scala tutorial for Natural Language Processing (NLP).
+This is a scala -tutorial- (practice) for Natural Language Processing (NLP).